renza47/renzastdm/README.md

 - open.mp Pawn Raknet plugin (https://github.com/katursis/Pawn.RakNet/releases)

 **How to Install**
-- Download the archive file by clicking 'Download Archive'.
+- Download the archive file by clicking 'Download Archive' or just clone the repo.
 - Then create a folder and extract the archive in it.
 - Go to pawno folder, then extract 'include.rar'
 - Download the latest open.mp server from https://github.com/openmultiplayer/open.mp/releases and extract it on the server folder.